li-yizhi/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-title: li, Huimin
+name: li, Huimin
-subtitle: 李慧敏
+title: 李慧敏

 # Username (this should match the folder name)